 A better view out back

 Some terraced homes boast both a yard and a garden, which gives so many more update options.
 If you love to spend days together in the garden or want to bring a little more light into your downstairs living areas, bi-fold doors are a modern trend that can fit snugly inside a property of this type, providing you get the look right.
 If your traditional terraced house retains features like the original wooden doors, skirting boards and fireplace UPVc bi-folds probably won’t appeal.
-A better match might be these wooden bi-fold doors from Vufold, which can be matched to the wood tones in your home.
 If you’d enjoy the convenience and pleasure of being able to watch the little ones play in the garden or you’d like your indoors to flow better into your garden space for socialising such as summer barbecues, this may be an update to add to your list.

 If you’d like further inspiration for a transforming a seemingly ordinary terraced home into something that suits your needs perfectly, this story of a student who created his own perfect university digs certainly has some unusual ideas.